 December: Getting ready for Christmas and drawing hundreds of portraits at Live Events.
 Fleeting connections is one of the main reasons why I love drawing portraits.
 Getting content consultation and a talk with a studio curator, planning my workflow for the future and getting some strategy and goals into my work.

-So this time between Christmas and New Year for me is even more improtant than any other year.
+So this time between Christmas and New Year for me is even more important than any other year.
 As really I have an absolutely blank page in front of me.
 Which is both terrifying and exciting.
-This year was all about accepting what is even when it's shit and adjusting and finding it ok (even when I have to wear socks with sandals), the divorce, anxiety attacks, stress, happiness from unexpected places, re discovering love for small things and enjoying quiet moments in life.
-Kindness from my friends and people who I barely know but showed so much wartmth and support it feels my heart with joy.
+This year was all about accepting what is even when it's shit and adjusting and finding it ok (even when I have to wear socks with sandals), the divorce, anxiety attacks, stress, happiness from unexpected places, rediscovering love for small things and enjoying quiet moments in life.
+Kindness from my friends and people who I barely know but showed so much warmth and support it feels my heart with joy.
 I made and became closer to my friends, who are wonderful people and loves of my life, thank you, thank you, thank you!
 This year taught me to be more grounded and kinder to myself both in professional and in personal spheres.
 I did a lot of creative things which are outside of my comfort zone and made me worried but I'm so happy I did.
 I painted, I made, I designed products and taught workshops and created social media content for pretty awesome companies.
 This year I learned to take things one at a time.
 To accept the person I am, to ask what I want to do, where I want to go.
-Somehow I became more confident in myself (even though my brain told me that I should shatter into pieces following what happened to me this year), I am taking up more space as a human woman illustrator and not apologising for it.
+Somehow I became more confident in myself (even though my brain told me that I should shatter into pieces), I am taking up more space as a human woman illustrator and not apologising for it.
 I'm voicing my opinion without doubting it.
-I'm learning to rewire a lot of things in my brain and thankful for feminism, creativity, community, change (be it sometimes good or bad).
+I'm learning to rewire a lot of things in my brain and thankful for feminism, creativity, community, change.

 Next year I want to continue to embrace things which are coming my way but ask more questions and have more direction.
 Make decisions.
 Learn to say no to things.
 Book holidays and time off in advance.
 Spend time with friends.
 Get a dog (haha, I WISH), Sign up to tinder or something (joking, I'm not quite sure I really mean it I've heard so many awful stories).
 Eat more veggies, go on more bike rides, do more yoga and be kind to myself and emm.. figure things out (haha yeah right :)) ;).
 I will be pushing myself out of my comfort zone into the wild.
 Otherwise how I'll ever be able to do an exhibition of my work, have my book published and go to Japan?!
 I still want my work to be making people smile and to be visually pleasing and semantically light. ;)